26Starboy/CDV01_Career_Goals_Reflection_LUNMAV25489_fto2505__B_Lungelo-Mavundla_CDV01/README.md

 - 📚 Earn cybersecurity certifications
 - 🤝 Network with schools for mentorship
 - 💼 Freelance with local businesses
-- 🧑‍🏫 Launch mentorship program for girls in tech
+- 🧑‍🏫 Launch mentorship program for Economically disadvantaged communities in tech

 ---